top of page

 Poverty Relief Grants

-For decades, Episcopal Impact Fund has partnered with organizations that provide foundational support to individuals and families facing poverty.
-Our grantees offer essential services such as food assistance, mental health care for pregnant women and new mothers, foster care advocacy, jail outreach, and affordable recovery programs.
-By addressing urgent needs and helping people move toward self-sufficiency, our Poverty Relief Grants create pathways to lasting stability.
+For decades, Episcopal Impact Fund has walked alongside organizations providing vital support to individuals and families facing poverty.
+Our grantees deliver life-sustaining services, including food assistance, mental healthcare for pregnant women and new mothers, foster care advocacy, jail outreach, and affordable recovery programs.
+By meeting urgent needs with compassion and strengthening pathways to self-sufficiency, our Poverty Relief Grants help restore dignity, build resilience, and create lasting stability.

 • All Souls Episcopal Church, Berkeley